alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 Basically it means that you feel that you are not adequate at your work, even though external measures say you should.
+It is often felt by people of all conditions, especially high achievers.
 Albert Einstein [famously said](http://therebegiants.com/overcoming-impostor-syndrome/):

 > The exaggerated esteem in which my lifework is held makes me very ill at ease.